mosip/documentation/docs/mobile-id-app-user-guide.md

 Likewise, the resident can tap `Add ID` to generate the credentials for their family or friends.

+9. You can view the history of the credentials downloaded under the `History` tab on the top right corner.

 ## Sharing credentials

 Pre-requisites: